 Are These Dogs Good for Families? 👪

 Wirehaired Vizslas make amazing family dogs.
-They are highly affectionate, so they truly thrive in a home when there are lots of people who can love, play with, and care for them.
+They are highly affectionate, so they truly thrive in a home where there are lots of people who can love, play with, and care for them.
 Even for families that are very busy and have a lot going on, Wirehaired Vizslas make great pets to have.

 The reason why this is the case is that although they can be very energetic, these dogs know how to behave indoors once they are trained and tend to save their playfulness for an outdoor environment.
 This means that they will be very calm and gentle around the house, and won’t get in the way or distract you from work, studying, or household chores.